awslabs/ratex/docs/Add-Operator.md

 </blockquote>
 </details>
 <br>

-As you can see, Razor is complaining about share inference.
+As you can see, Razor is complaining about shape inference.
 The reason we need to support shape inference goes back to the basic logic of compiled vs interpreted languages.
 Interpreted languages (i.e., sequential PyTorch in this case) dynamically check for and use size/type on the fly.
 However, in compiled languages, compilers often apply optimization.
-To apply optimization, the compiler must know exactly the expected inputs/outputs shapes & data types (this is vital for operator fusion for example) so that is can make sketches/graphs to execute.
-We must explicitly tell the compiler the shape/sizes, and we do this usin the Infer method.
+To apply optimization, the compiler must know exactly the expected inputs/outputs shapes & data types (this is vital for operator fusion for example) so that it can make sketches/graphs to execute.
+We must explicitly tell the compiler the shape/sizes, and we do this using the `Infer` method.
 The Infer method allows Razor to define the output type (shape and data) of the operator.
-Before we define the Infer method, we need to declare & build conversion.
+Before we define the Infer method, we need to declare & build conversion in the next step.

 ## 3. Declare an Operator

-Under private of ```class RAFNodeLowering``` write the corresponding declare statement.
-To decide between `DECLARE_OP` vs `DECLARE_OP2` determine if your operator is contained in and or is a composition of operators inside `/razor/lazy_tensor_core/csrc/ops/ops.cpp`.
-If you operator is contained/aggregate within the `ops.cpp` filem - then your operator is `DECLARE_OP`.
+In `/razor/csrc/compiler/raf_node_lowering.cpp`, under private of ```class RAFNodeLowering```, write the corresponding declare statement.

+To decide between `DECLARE_OP` vs `DECLARE_OP2`, determine if your operator is contained in and or is a composition of operators inside `/razor/lazy_tensor_core/csrc/ops/ops.cpp`.
+If you operator is contained/aggregate within the `ops.cpp` file - then your operator is `DECLARE_OP`.
 Otherwise, your operator is inside its own file (`/razor/lazy_tensor_core/csrc/ops/<yourop>.cpp/h`) and is `DECLARE_OP2`.
 If an already existing file of your operator is not found, you will need to create the corresponding cpp/h file for your operator (model off similar existing operator implementation).

 Since stack is stored as `/razor/lazy_tensor_core/csrc/ops/stack.cpp/h` we write: